felgueres/felgueres.github.io/_posts/2021-05-12-Give-the-Public-the-future-they-want.markdown

 ---
 \
-The beautiful thing about markets is they will give you what you want (if you tell them).

 My belief is that these identities are the moldings of our future.

+A beautiful thing about markets is that they will give you what you want.

-Consequentially, unexamined asks will likely result in a future that optimizes for the near-sighted, the immediate, the fleeting.
+Consequentially, unexamined asks, or a lack of articulation on what is it that we want will likely result in a future that optimizes for the near-sighted, the immediate and fleeting.

-We can do better than that.
-I'm imagining a tool that can help us make sense of our identities to transalate intuitions into facts.
+Can we do better than that?

+Imagine a tool that can help us make sense of our identities to transalate intuitions into facts.